teambit/docs/docs/scope/02-scope-ui.md

 $ bit start scope # The server will start at `http://localhost:3000`.
 ```

-> While this UI is most useful when running on a remote scope, because your local workspace has a scope as a storage, you can run this command locally and see how your storage is managed.
+> While this UI is most useful when running on a remote scope, because your local workspace has a scope as storage, you can run this command locally and see how your storage is managed.

 ## Rendering isolated components

 The Bit scope UI is similar to how the workspace UI operates.
 It integrates with the component environment to render all component features.
-This means that everything that you have been working on locally will work just the same on the remote server.
+This means that everything you have been working on locally will work on the remote server.